profectus-engine/profectus-docs/docs/guide/recipes/particles.md

 }));
 ```

 This code adds a bounding rect for the particles and updates it when the container is created or resizes.

+## Adding the Effect

 Now, create the emitter.
 Pull in the Kronos example, which displays a particle effect when `actualGain > 0`.

 ```ts
 const particlesEmitter = ref(particles.addEmitter(element.particlesConfig));